nerium-data/sqla-raw/README.md

 - `result_by_name()` looks up files with a `.sql` extension in a local directory — it looks in `${PWD}/query_files` by default, or you may specify any arbitrary filesystem location by setting `$QUERY_PATH` in the environment.
 The `query_name` argument is the [stem](https://docs.python.org/3/library/pathlib.html#pathlib.PurePath.stem) of the desired file, i.e. the base name of the file without the `.sql` extension.

-#### Files from S3

-In addition to the local filesystem, `sqla-raw` can use [`s3fs`](https://s3fs.readthedocs.io/en/latest/) to read SQL files from an S3 bucket.
-It checks whether any path specifications are in the form of URLs that begin with the `s3://` scheme component.

-- `result_from_file()` takes the full URL to a specific query file
-- `result_by_name()` works with S3 by setting the `$QUERY_PATH` environment variable to the URL of a bucket

-Authentication to S3 is handled via [boto environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-environment-variables).

 ### SQLAlchemy Engine invocation

 By default, Engine instantiation is handled implicitly on first call to `result()`; subsequent calls use a connection from the pool.
 The default connection string for the Engine is set by `DATABASE_URL` in the environment, and all other Engine settings use SQLAlchemy defaults.
 This allows you to simply call `result()` and start querying `$DATABASE_URL` immediately with a minimum of fuss.

-In case you require multiple database connections, or more control over Engine parameters, `db.engine()` wraps `sqlalchemy.create_engine()`, so you can set a different connection string or pass additional settings as keyword arguments (see https://docs.sqlalchemy.org/en/14/core/engines.html for options).
+In case you require multiple database connections, or more control over Engine parameters, `db.engine()` wraps `sqlalchemy.create_engine()`, so you can set a different connection string or pass additional settings as keyword arguments (see https://docs.sqlalchemy.org/en/latest/core/engines.html for options).
 Once `db.engine()` is explicitly invoked, the engine so instantiated remains as the active connection pool unless changed again.

 ### Exception handling